 SCANDAL!
 Waterpark Episode Guide

-In case you can’t make every week, our serial drama connect Erich Meese is dishing the scoop on every installment of SCANDAL!
-Waterpark here at Dad’s Garage.
-Click the episode title to keep up with the intrigue, betrayal, twists, turns, really cool splashdowns, and more!
+If you couldn’t make every wet and wild twist and turn of SCANDAL!
+Waterpark, our serial drama connect Erich Meese dished the scoop on every installment here at Dad’s Garage.
+Click the episode title to read a summary of the intrigue, betrayal, twists, turns, and really cool splashdowns of every episode of this season!

 The cast of SCANDAL!
 Waterpark.
 Photo by Nick Sketchety.